 Enterpreneur & Employer

-As a local business owner, Mike knows the challenges and rewards of launching and sustaining a business.
+As a founder of his local business, Mike knows the challenges and rewards of launching and sustaining a business.
 At SunTap Technologies, he works with a team of other renewable energy professionals to assess buildings and determine which technology to integrate for long-term energy savings.

-Over nearly a decade of managing the company, Mike has gained experience in responsibly managing both finances and time, as well as in building and maintaining relationships with clients.
-He has mentored five students at SunTap during their co-op placements, which helped to convince him of the need to create opportunities for young people in our city.
+Soon to celebrate his company’s nine-year anniversary, Mike has gained experience in responsibly managing both finances and time, as well as in building and maintaining relationships with clients.
+He has mentored five students at SunTap during their co-op placements, which convinced him further of the need to create opportunities for young people in our city.

 Mike’s commitment to his community really took hold in 1999, when he began volunteering on Saturday mornings at the London Food Bank.
 Within a few years, he was co-ordinating volunteers and, in 2016, joined the staff to run the Community Harvest program.
-Seeing how many of our neighbours struggle to make ends meet has motivated Mike to push for more supports for people experiencing poverty, something that has been systematically ignored by all levels of government.
+In these almost 20 years of service, he’s seen how many of our neighbours struggle to make ends meet has motivated Mike to push for more supports for people experiencing poverty, something that has been systematically ignored by all levels of government.

 Mike also works on the board of directors for ReForest London, the city’s largest environmental non-profit organization.
 He has been a volunteer there since 2010, starting in tree planting and later joining working groups for the Million Tree Challenge before joining the board in 2015, and later served as Chair of the Trees Committee.

 Mike is currently past-president, after serving a two-year term as president, of the London Region branch of Architectural Conservancy Ontario (ACO).
 His passion for conserving our built heritage stems from a desire to ensure London has streetscapes that reflect the culture of our city and tells the tale of our shared history.
 Heritage buildings can and must be considered serious assets to a city, and also must be allowed to grow over time with sympathetic additions.